Steps to a successful PCB assembly for efficient PCB prototyping and production

 • Electronic components for soldering

-• Materials like solder paste and wire
+• Materials such as solder paste and wire

 The most important PCB Assembly Process Steps: